cloverbloom/knowledge-base/systems.md

 - **Q3:** Jun 29th to Sep 27th
 - **Q4:** Sep 28th to Dec 27th

-- Each quarter includes a 13th Week for review, consolidation, celebration, and reset.
+- Each quarter includes a 13th Week for review, consolidation, celebration, and reset

-  - Identify shortcomings and celebrate accomplishments.
+	- Identify shortcomings and celebrate accomplishments

 ---

 # [The 12-W Year]

+### [Book Summary]
+*****
+"Most organizations and individuals work in the context of annual goals and plans; a twelve-month execution cycle.
+Instead, The 12 Week Year avoids the pitfalls and low productivity of annualized thinking.
+This book redefines your "year" to be 12 weeks long.
+In 12 weeks, there just isn't enough time to get complacent, and urgency increases and intensifies.
+The 12 Week Year creates focus and clarity on what matters most and a sense of urgency to do it now.
+In the end more of the important stuff gets done and the impact on results is profound.

+- Explains how to leverage the power of a 12 week year to drive improved results in any area of your life

+- Offers a how-to book for both individuals and organizations seeking to improve their execution effectiveness

+- Authors are leading experts on execution and implementation

+Turn your organization's idea of a year on its head, and speed your journey to success."

 ### [Core Concepts]

-- Redefine a "year" as 12 weeks to create urgency and improve execution.
+- Redefine a "year" as 12 weeks to create urgency and improve execution

-- Annualized thinking leads to procrastination; 12-week thinking creates focus and urgency.
+- Annualized thinking leads to procrastination; 12-week thinking creates focus and urgency

-- Define and track a **Weekly Score** to measure performance objectively.
+- Define and track a **Weekly Score** to measure performance objectively

-- Shorter timeframes (12 weeks) increase predictability and clarity of goals.
+- Shorter timeframes (12 weeks) increase predictability and clarity of goals

-- Be exceptional at 1-3 things rather than mediocre at many.
+- Be exceptional at 1-3 things rather than mediocre at many

-- Weaknesses rarely become strengths; consistently leveraging your strengths yields the greatest returns.
+- Weaknesses rarely become strengths; consistently leveraging your strengths yields the greatest returns

-- Choose to spend time on activities that generate the highest payoffs.
+- Choose to spend time on activities that generate the highest payoffs

-- Everything requires sacrifice; comfort is often the first thing you must sacrifice.
+- Everything requires sacrifice; comfort is often the first thing you must sacrifice

 - "Eventually everyone sits down at a banquet of consequences."

 - `"To write a great book, you must first become the book." – Naval Ravikant`

 ### [The 3 Principles]